-CHARLOTTE, N.C. — The expansion of West Boulevard that will lead directly into The River District mixed-use community opened Tuesday morning.
+CHARLOTTE, N.C. — The expansion of West Boulevard, which will lead directly into the River District mixed-use community, opened on Tuesday morning.

 More than 500 apartments and 124 houses will be reserved for affordable housing.
 This area will be called Westrow, but other communities will branch out from Westrow.